Amy Bhatta

 Why did you want to study abroad?

-Studying abroad looked like a great opportunity for me to experience new places and traveling as well as meeting new people from different backgrounds.
-I also wanted to use this opportunity to advance my career by connecting with the professors and programs that I’m able to participate in.
+Studying abroad was a great opportunity for me to experience new places and meet people from different backgrounds.
+I had the opportunity to advance my career by networking with international professors and classmates during my program.

 What has been your most surprising, positive, or challenging experience abroad?